Millions of pounds change hands online every minute. Are you reaping the rewards? Find out how to set up a website perfect for your small business.

 Are you looking to improve sales for your small business?
 Expand your marketing opportunities?
 Reach more people and have a 24/7 presence for your audience?
 If yes, there’s no question about it - you’ll need a website.

 Fortunately, website building’s no longer solely in the realm of programmers and tech geniuses.
 There are several ways to build a website to boost your business’ profile.
-Let’s find the one that’s best for you.

 If you already have an idea of what your website’s going to be about and how much you’re looking to spend, read on.